CS171/2016-cs171-website/project.md

 * Final project submission (including screen-cast)
 * Group peer evaluations
 * Project demos
-* Presentation at SEAS design fair
+* Presentation at the project showcase

 ## Implementation Requirements
 To get a sense about the scope of your final projects, please take a look at our [gallery]({{ site.baseurl }}/fame/) of projects from previous yers.